godotengine/godot-docs/classes/class_physicsbody2d.rst

 - void **set_collision_layer_bit** **(** :ref:`int<class_int>` bit, :ref:`bool<class_bool>` value **)**

-Set/clear individual bits on the layer mask.
-This makes getting a body in/out of only one layer easier.
+Sets individual bits on the layer mask.
+Use this if you only need to change one layer's value.

   .. _class_PhysicsBody2D_set_collision_mask_bit:

 - void **set_collision_mask_bit** **(** :ref:`int<class_int>` bit, :ref:`bool<class_bool>` value **)**

-Set/clear individual bits on the collision mask.
-This makes selecting the areas scanned easier.
+Sets individual bits on the collision mask.
+Use this if you only need to change one layer's value.